 Coverage varies according to the member's group or individual contract.
-Not all groups are required

-Page 5 of 8 Medical Policy Number: 2.01.VT47 to follow the Vermont legislative mandates.
+Not all groups are required to follow the Vermont legislative mandates.
 Member Contract language takes precedence over medical policy when there is a conflict.

 If the member receives benefits through an Administrative Services Only (ASO) group, benefits may vary or not apply.
 To verify benefit information, please refer to the member's employer benefit plan documents or contact the customer service department.
 Language in the employer benefit plan documents takes precedence over medical policy when there is a conflict.